michaelnisi/blake/README.md

       'about.jade': require('./about.js').bake,
       'archive.jade': require('./archive.js').bake

-This config module illustrates the few assumptions Blake actually does make.

-In the paths object you see the four paths required in your input directory to generate a site with Blake.
+The configuration module expresses all assumptions Blake makes.
+The module exports two objects.
+In the *paths* object you see the four paths required in your input directory to generate a site with Blake.
 The data path contains the input data for your site and from templates Blake loads your templates.
 All files in resources are considered static files and are just copied over to your output directory as they are.
-The posts path is used by Blake to distinguish blog posts from other content.
+The posts path is used by Blake to distinguish blog posts from other content. *bakeFunctions* is a map of bake functions by template identifiers.
+Blake assumes templates and view modules are symmetric and uses this map to route templates to views.

-To be continued ...
+### Input
+…

+### The Header
+…

+### Views
+…

 ### Deployment
 Of course you can always build your site locally and upload it to your webserver manually, but I recommend to run Blake on your server and use [post-receive hooks](http://help.github.com/post-receive-hooks/) to automatically generate your site on your server everytime you're pushing to your input data repository.